18 Jan 2018

 - Module two will look at the management and oversight of undercover officers, including their selection, training, supervision and care after the end of an undercover deployment.
 This section will also look at the law and other rules covering undercover policing.

 - Module three will make recommendations about how undercover policing should be conducted in future

 - The current process for determining anonymity applications (PDF, 139KB)

 - Further detail on applications made by the Special Demonstration Squad

 - The Undercover Policing Inquiry is constituted under the Inquiries Act 2005 (PDF, 207KB)

 - The Inquiry’s terms of reference were announced by the Home Secretary on 16 July 2015

-- The Inquiry’s frequently asked questions provide more information on the Inquiry more generally, as do published update notes.
+- The Inquiry’s Frequently Asked Questions (PDF, 96KB) provide more information on the Inquiry more generally, as do published update notes.

 - The Inquiry’s website is www.ucpi.org.uk and the Inquiry can be found on Twitter @ucpinquiry

 For further information please contact the Inquiry’s press officer, Jo Coles: